 Working with previous volunteers can help you create a FAQ section to accompany volunteer roles.

 The Accreditation Commission for Health Care (ACHC) does this for hospice volunteers.
-See slide 25 of the linked presentation, which details the training, time commitment and age requirements of the role.
+They detail the training, time commitment and age requirements of the role.
 Anticipating and answering such questions can streamline your volunteer recruitment.

 Habitat for Humanity of Broward in Florida also maintains a volunteer FAQ.
 They answer questions about orientation, clothing, lunch and weather.
 While these may seem like trivial questions, they’re the very things your volunteers are wondering.
 Answer them upfront so potential volunteers can make quicker decisions about whether they’re able to commit.